Frequently Asked Questions

 I am moving into North Fremantle in three weeks.
 Can I have an enrolment pack for my child now?

 Please contact the college to request enrolment information on 9433 7297.
 We will mail you out an application form however we cannot enrol your child without proof of residence.
-Once you have arrived and settled in your new residence and can provide three pieces of evidence such as drivers license, tenancy agreement, power or phone bills then we can arrange enrolment.
+Once you have arrived and settled into your new residence and can provide three pieces of evidence such as driver’s license, tenancy agreement, power or phone bills then we can arrange enrolment.

-We live in the country and my child wants to apply for a GAT program.
+We live in the country and my child wants to apply for a Gifted and Talented program.
 Do you have boarding facilities at your college?

-No but there are two facilities available for country students.
-Our students tend to use the City Beach Residential College who drop off and pickup the students from the college and transport them to and from rehearsals and performances.
+No, but there are two facilities available for country students.
+Most of our students use the City Beach Residential College, who drop off and pick up the students from the college and transport them to and from rehearsals and performances.
+Find out more here.